Hog-CERN/Hog/docs/01-Getting-Started/02-howto-convert-project.md

   emacs .gitmodules
 ```

 In that file you should find a section as in the following.
 Modify the url value by replacing it with a relative path.
-Pay attention to the url that must be specified relatively to the path of your repository:
+Note that the url that must be specified relatively to the path of your repository:

 ```
 [submodule "Hog"]